TEVT0N/JetBrains-tests/README.md

 ### Local test run

 ```
-gradle clean test (for login test and without credentials.properties file in config folder you also need to specify your personal login, password and json number for your personal JetBrains account with -Dlogin=xxx -Dpassword=xxx -DloginJson=xxx
+gradle clean test (for login test you need to edit credentials.properties file to add your personal login, password and <br>
+ json number for your personal JetBrains account or specify it with -Dlogin=xxx -Dpassword=xxx -DloginJson=xxx
 ```

 ### Run tests on remote selenoid server